lis-epfl/robogen/README.md

 Modified by Deniz Aydin <deniz.aydin@epfl.ch>, Nov 5, 2013.

-By Gregoire Heitz <gregoire.heitz@epfl.ch>, April 26th, 2013.
+Original by Gregoire Heitz <gregoire.heitz@epfl.ch>, April 26th, 2013.

 This repository contains software to produce STL files needed to 3D print parametric components like the wheels, whegs, and parametric bricks.
 The STL files will be generated based on the parameters discovered by the Evolutionary Algorithm.